TrivadisPF/streamsets-dev-simulator/README.md

 You can use the `record:attribute` or `record:attributeOrDefault` functions to access the information in the attributes.
 For more information about working with record header attributes, see Working with Header Attributes.

-The Directory origin creates the following record header attributes:
+The Dev Simulator origin creates the following record header attributes:

   * `baseDir` - Base directory containing the file where the record originated.
   * `filename` - Provides the name of the file where the record originated.